-For the second review in a row, the Stretch Zion Convertible was our Editors' Choice Award winner.
-Not only was it the highest scoring pant in our review, but was the one that our testers enjoyed wearing the most.
-While we thought that the convertible option added greatly to its versatility (and that it was the best convertible option that we tested), we are aware of the fact that not everyone enjoys convertible pants.
-Whether one is concerned about the look of the zipper and seam, the feel of the material against the skin, or simply the added weight, there are plenty of reasons to want a normal pant instead.
+Our testers love wearing these pants.
+While we thought that the convertible option added much to its versatility (and that it was the best convertible option that we tested), we are aware of the fact that not everyone enjoys convertible pants.
+Whether one is concerned about the look of the zipper and seam, the feel of the material against the skin, or merely the added weight, there are plenty of reasons to want a standard pant instead.
 For those people, we recommend the Prana Stretch Zion.

 Comfort and Mobility

-We loved that they dried out pretty darn quick after a dousing in the rain, although not quite as quick as the Arc'teryx Gamma LT Pant.
-We also loved that the shorts were usable as actual shorts, not some pseudo-cutoff feeling shorts that we were only wearing because we were out on the trail where supposedly nobody would see you (dying of heat stroke).
-Overall, there isn't a specific climate in which we didn't think these pants would serve us well, unlike many of the other pairs that seemed great for one type of conditions, but not so much for another.
-We awarded these pants a 9 out of 10 points for versatility.
+We loved that they dried out pretty darn quick after a dousing in the rain.
+We also liked that the shorts were usable as actual shorts, not some pseudo-cutoff feeling shorts that we were only wearing because we were out on the trail where supposedly nobody would see you (dying of heat stroke).
+Overall, there isn't a specific climate in which we didn't think these pants would serve us well, unlike many of the other pairs that seemed great for one type of condition, but not so much for another.

-While this pant does feature a number of "breathing holes" sewn into the crotch area, we didn't feel like they made a huge difference when it got really hot and steamy inside these pants.
+The Stretch Zion Convertible's comfortable fabric is in the middle range in terms of thickness and heaviness.
+While this pant does feature several "breathing holes" sewn into the crotch area, we didn't feel like they made a huge difference when it got really hot and steamy inside these pants.
 The loose fit did make them feel slightly more cool than their counterpart, the Stretch Zion, which interestingly has slightly sleeker legs.
-Regardless, since this is a convertible pant, when things get too hot, you can simply change into shorts.
+Regardless, since this is a convertible pant when things get too hot, you can change into shorts.

 For how much abuse we put these pants through, we are quite impressed with how well they stand up to wear and tear.
 Our previous reviewer agreed, saying, "After six months of bushwacking through the jungle, farming in the heat of the tropics, and adventuring through caves and across mountain peaks, the pants that I wore the most, the Zion Convertibles, can take a beating and, as they say, keep on ticking".
 Our minor complaints and concerns include some stitching that has come undone (which hasn't caused any real problems yet), and that the stitching, in general, seems a bit shoddy compared to other pants we tested.
-Straight out of the box loose thread ends abound, and while it hasn't really caused us much problems, we appreciate something a bit neater for our money.
+Straight out of the box loose thread ends abound, and while it hasn't caused us many problems, we appreciate something a bit neater for our money.
 Regardless, Prana's no questions asked return policy helps alleviate any concerns we might have had about the durability of the pant.
-While they don't exactly look new anymore, we can honestly say these pants didn't disappoint, so we gave them 7 out of 10 points.
+While they don't exactly look new anymore, we can honestly say these pants didn't disappoint.

 The Zion Convertible Pants held up across a range of weather conditions.
 In light rain, they did a great job of keeping us dry, although in years past (in the tropics) we also got to experience saturating rain where nothing but full waterproofing would have sufficed.
 Unless saturated, they also dried relatively quickly both on and off the body, a nice feature when you get pretty tired of being wet all of the time.

-At high elevations, at near freezing temperatures, they functioned pretty well to keep us warm, although long underwear is a must have for those not acclimated to very cold climates.
+At high elevations, at near-freezing temperatures, they functioned pretty well to keep us warm, although long underwear is a must have for those not acclimated to frigid climates.
 For the most part, they were effective against cold winds, although some holes in the crotch (which serve well to ventilate hot air) also become a spot for cold frigid air to enter, sometimes quite uncomfortably.
-In hotter climates, they offered some breathability through these ventilation holes, but still became quite warm, pushing us to take advantage of the zip-off legs at the risk of high sun exposure.
+In hotter climates, they offered some breathability through these ventilation holes but still became quite warm, pushing us to take advantage of the zip-off legs at the risk of high sun exposure.

 In our shower test, we found that the DWR coating worked impressively well considering how much wear they had before we tested them.
 It seriously limited water absorption, and soak through only took place in the highest abrasion areas like the knees.
-We thought that it worked better than on The North Face Paramount Trail Convertible or the Kuhl Liberator Convertible.
-And after receiving a good dousing, some water did make its way all the way through to our skin; the material didn't absorb very much of that water, keeping the weight down and the drying time quick.
-7 out of 10 points.
+And after receiving a good dousing, some water did make its way through to our skin; the material didn't absorb very much of that water, keeping the weight down and the drying time quick.

 Features and Conveniences

-The waist tightening system was functional and appreciated, as was this model being offered in ten waist sizes and three lengths.
+The waist tightening system was functional and appreciated, as was this model comes in ten waist sizes and three lengths.
 They also come in three different color options, providing enough variety to meet your style preference (note: we do wish a few more color options were available).

-This convertible option is absolutely perfect for hiking, backpacking, general outdoor activities and especially multi-faceted travel.
+This convertible option is perfect for hiking, backpacking, general outdoor activities, and especially multi-faceted travel.
 They are sufficient for both warmer and cooler climates and do an adequate job of shedding water in wet weather.

 This competitor offers excellent value.
-These pants are priced in the middle range of those we tested and provide an all-purpose multi-faceted solution to looking and feeling good at home or on whatever adventure you undertake.
+These pants are in the middle of the price range of those we tested and provide an all-purpose multi-faceted solution to looking and feeling good at home or on whatever adventure you undertake.
 They are not cheap pants, but they are also not cheaply made.
 We did have some frustration with the stitching coming loose, which directly degrades their overall value and longevity.
-However, we love Prana's policy of providing a full refund at any time if you are unhappy with their product.

-The Prana Stretch Zion Convertible Pants win Editors' Choice award because they provide everything we want, and more, in a general purpose hiking/outdoor pant.
-Having travelled for six months with these and four other pairs of top hiking pants, we found that no matter what we were doing, regardless of the conditions, we were well served by these pants.
-Having worn them all over the mountains of Colorado and the deserts of Utah, we still couldn't find fault, and feel like these are pants we could literally live in with no real complaints whatsoever.
+The Prana Stretch Zion Convertible Pants provide everything we want and more as a general purpose hiking/outdoor pant.
+Having traveled for six months with these and four other pairs of top hiking pants, we found that no matter what we were doing, regardless of the conditions, we were well served by these pants.
+Having worn them all over the mountains of Colorado and the deserts of Utah, we still couldn't find fault, and feel like these are pants we could live in with no real complaints whatsoever.